migae21/docker-dokuwiki/README.md

   * ~~Upgrade to the latest (Bugfix) Release 2017-02-19a “Frusterick Manners”~~
   * Upgrade to the latest (Bugfix) Release 2017-02-19b “Frusterick Manners”
   * Upgrade Alpine Linux to latest stable version v3.5
+  * (NEW) php upload limit set to 64MB
+    Change the value to your needs in the file upload.ini

 Build the image